drshahizan/special-topic-data-engineering/Assignment/API/submission/Noctua/Report_PrayerTimeAPI.md

 Google Colaboratory (also known as `Google Colab`) is a free online platform provided by Google that allows users to write and execute Python code in a web browser.
 It is a popular tool for collaborative coding, as multiple users can work on the same code simultaneously and see each other's changes in real-time.

+We import some useful libraries including `requests`, `json`, `pandas` and `files`

+- `requests` library:  Python library used for making HTTP requests.
+The library is useful when we want to interact with web APIs.
+It allows us to make HTTP requests and receive responses from APIs.
+- `json` is used to manipulate json file,
+- `pandas` is used to convert json to csv

 ```python
 import requests
 import json